|

 I then thought I'd check out the compost heap which has been there since I got the plot, well at first it was a big mound I'd tidied it all up and put all my cuttings on as I've tidied the palace up.
 I was just going to check it out and give it a turn over but when I got in there it was awesome stuff! loose friable just the job.
 All I had to do was dig it out and pick all the rubbish out, the guy before must have used it as a dumping ground there was loads of plastic, metal, bricks and stone.

-The compost heap after we'd finished it was this whole aria 3 times as big as the new box, much too big and pretty scruffy a lot better now me thinks, I also added 6 bin liners full of leaves which i asked a road sweeper for during the Autumn I've still another dozen or so at home to add as it goes down a bit.
+The compost heap after we'd finished it was this whole aria 3 times as big as the new box, much too big and pretty scruffy a lot better now me thinks, I also added 6 bin liners full of leaves which i asked a road sweeper for during the Autumn I've still another dozen or so at home to add as it goes down a bit. |

 So I delved in this lot and got cracking topping up a couple of the beds I had put manure in last week, easyosie.
 Up until we broke the wheel barrow we had been using. we did end up borrowing another which was a real help from Ken one of the guys on my row.
-Dad & Matthew did nip to a local shop that were selling plastic ones and they wanted £40 for them (I don't think so!) so my Dad has one at home hes going to bring down.
+Dad & Matthew did nip to a local shop that were selling plastic ones and they wanted £40 for them (I don't think so!) so my Dad has one at home hes going to bring down. |

 We also changed the middle bed slightly so that the path runs through in a bit of a dogleg (Matthews idea) but i do think it looks great another little bit of character and it'll be far better for the kids.
 You can also see in this pic just how good that compost looks.
 I never thought I'd ever be this excited about soil!
+You can also see the railway sleepers which the old shed was sat on I'm still a little undecided what I'm going to do with them?
+I was thinking if I got a green house I could use them to build it on giving me some more height and a good base which to level ?

 Lydia came down just in time to go and get us all some hard earned refreshments giving us chance for a wholesome "family snap"

-With the fire smoldering & door almost there.
+Matthew, Dad (Paul) Teddy, Ruby & Me (Chris) With the fire smoldering & door almost there.

 It wasn't long before the door was put to bed after I'd got "Bodgit & Scarper" to understand quickest and easiest wasn't what I was after.
 I was more than pleased with the end result there are a few bits I'm going to have to do, but that's mainly just aesthetics a bit of trimming up.
-So Cheers guys great job!!
+So Cheers guys great job!! |

-"Looking good" You can also see that I moved the 5 large planters to the front of the shed and we trimmed of the ends of the big bed in the bottom left of the picture.
+"Looking good" You can also see that I moved the 5 large planters to the front of the shed and we trimmed of the ends of the big bed in the bottom left of the picture. |

 So this is how we left it the old shed all but gone, two beds full of Yorkshires finest compost, the door on, a broken wheelbarrow, odd jobs done & a head full of ideas about what to do with the big space that's left and a DIY poly tunnel.

 That's all for now.
-Cheers Chris.
+Cheers Chris. |

-1. Looks amazing,
+Looks amazing,

-why o why can't I seem to have a productive day like that :-) probably cos i start 5 jobs at once and hardly ever finish them hahaha.
+ReplyDeletewhy o why can't I seem to have a productive day like that :-) probably cos i start 5 jobs at once and hardly ever finish them hahaha.